triton-inference-server/dali_backend/docs/tutorials/training_to_inference.md

 #### Batching data in the request

 With Triton and DALI Backend you can leverage batching in two ways.
 Firstly, you can turn on [Dynamic Batching](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#dynamic-batcher).
-With this feature, you send the samples one-by-one to the server and the server automatically puts together a batch of data for you.
+With this feature, you send the samples to the server and the server automatically puts together a batch of data for you.
-On the other hand, you may want to create a batch of data on the client side.
+On the other hand, you may want not to use Dynamic Batching, but to create a batch of data manually on the client side.
 Which brings us to the next suggestion...

 #### Triton accepts batches with uniform shapes